yochaigal/cairn/resources/frequently-asked-questions.md

 ### Without levels or XP, how can PCs advance?
-In **Cairn**, character _growth_ is preferred over _advancement_.
+In **Cairn**, character _growth_ is preferable over _advancement_.
 This means that although a PC _will_ change, they may not necessarily get _better_ with time.
 Growth occurs through both mechanical means (such as [**Scars**](/cairn-srd.html#scars)), as well as through events happening solely in the fiction.

-As a Warden consider the following when awarding non-mechanical growth to PCs:
+The Warden should consider the following when awarding non-mechanical growth to PCs:
 - Growth should be tied to a _specific_ experience occurring in the fiction.
 - It is better for a PC to become more _interesting_ than more skilled or capable.
 - PCs experience growth not necessarily because they've gotten more skill and experience, but because they are _changed_ in a significant way.